 - Introduction to Machine Learning

 Please note that this is currently a living document.
-If you find any issues with the code or broken links, feel free to contact Vitor Hadad at email@example.com.
+Chapters marked as “beta” may change substantially and are in most need of feedback.
+If you find any issues, please feel free to contact Vitor Hadad at firstname.lastname@example.org.
 The “changelog” below will keep track of major updates and additions.

 1.1 Getting started